qudoki/templateengine/README.md

 # HTML Template Engine

 ### Description:
 A Node.js CLI application to generate an HTML page for a project team.
-It is created using Javascript ES5 and ES6, asynchronous/await functions, the Inquirer package, Jest for testing and Node.js.
+It is created using Javascript ES5 and ES6, the Inquirer package, Jest for unit testing and Node.js.

 # Table of Contents
 - [Installation](https://github.com/qudoki/templateengine/blob/master/README.md#installation)